danieleongari/pandas-chaining-ninja/README.md

 )
 ```

-The concept behind this method is to write the full pipeline that you need to transform your data, in one stream of code.
+The concept behind this approach is to write the full pipeline that you need to transform your data, in one stream of code.

 You don't need any particular extra library, it is just a philosophy of how to write your pandas code.